aixigo/PREvant/docs/companions.md

 storageStrategy = 'mount-declared-image-volumes'
 ```

-`storageStrategy` offers following values to determine how storage is managed for a companion:
+`storageStrategy` offers the following values to determine how storage is managed for a companion:

 - `none` (_default_): Companion is deployed without persistent storage.
 - `mount-declared-image-volumes`: Mounts the volume paths declared within the image, providing persistent storage for the companion.